Hi everyone! You’ve come to the right place if you want to learn about the ranking factors for Google Maps.

 - Settle any kinds of disputes under the reviews

-All the above looks bad to the consumer.
+All of the above looks bad to the consumer.

 Step 17: Faq